-Moreover, decentralization of SPO's regional centres was fully realized and their management is now functioning effectively with a high degree of autonomy.
+Moreover, decentralization of SPO's regional Centers was fully realized and their management is now functioning effectively with a high degree of autonomy.

-8.11 IT at SPO
+8.9 IT at SPO

 The review period was marked by some major improvements in the IT system at SPO.
-With the efforts of the SPO NET Administrator, an exchange server was installed at the National Center through which emails are maintained in-house.
+With the efforts of the SPO Net Administrator, an exchange server was installed at the National Center to maintain e-mails in-house.
 The network was shifted from dial-up system to the Digital Subscribe Line (DSL), which provides a comparatively faster connection on the Internet.
-Due to this facility the programme staff at the National Center has quick and wider access to information available on the net.
+Due to this facility, programme staff at the National Center now enjoy quicker and wider access to information available on the Internet.
 Moreover e-mails are sent and received more easily, considerably increasing communication between the regional offices and the National Center.
-The Local Area Network (LAN) has expanded from 15 to 22 nodes at the National Center, while at SPO Turbat office it has substantially improved since networking was done there by the network administrator in October 2002 .
+The Local Area Network (LAN) has expanded from 15 to 22 nodes at the National Center, while at SPO Turbat office also, networking has substantially improved.